Huangw-NKU/Satisfactory-savements/README.md

 # Satisfactory-savements
 game savements with friends
-We have gone through 6 different game scenarios.
+We have gone through 6 different game scenarios, while 3 are not available now.

 namely: